l1yefeng/ogier/README.md

 ### Configuration

 - Reader settings.
 Settings that control the reader.
-- File-specific styles.
+- Filewise styles.
 Settings for the reader style that apply to the current EPUB.

 ## TODO

+- Fonts (simple) config UI.
+- Parse EPUB myself.
 - SVG content - find a test case.
-- Welcome screen code cleanup - BUG: click-to-open visible.
 - Fetch font from archive
 - Other methods to customize reader (when UI is too narrow).
 - Dark theme.